 Statement from Minor League Baseball

-ST. PETERSBURG, Fla. -- Minor League Baseball™ (MiLB™) issued the following statement regarding a pair of articles published in recent weeks regarding the state of the Professional Baseball Agreement (PBA):
+ST. PETERSBURG, Fla. -- Minor League Baseball™ (MiLB™) today issued the following statement regarding the negotiations of a new Professional Baseball Agreement (PBA):

-ST. PETERSBURG, Fla. -- Minor League Baseball™ (MiLB™) issued the following statement regarding a pair of articles published in recent weeks regarding the state of the Professional Baseball Agreement (PBA):
+ST. PETERSBURG, Fla. -- Minor League Baseball™ (MiLB™) today issued the following statement regarding the negotiations of a new Professional Baseball Agreement (PBA):

-"Recent articles on the negotiations between MiLB and Major League Baseball (MLB) are largely inaccurate.
-There have been no agreements on contraction or any other issues.
-MiLB looks forward to continuing the good faith negotiations with MLB tomorrow as we work toward an agreement that best ensures the future of professional baseball throughout the United States and Canada."
+"The respective negotiating teams of Minor League Baseball and Major League Baseball held a constructive meeting on Wednesday.
+The parties are continuing their discussions, with the goal of concluding a mutually beneficial long-term agreement in the near future."